tringi/adaptive-rounding/README.md

 # `around` — adaptive rounding operation
-*Attempts to perform nice rounding of a floating point number, like a human would do.*
+*Attempts to perform nice rounding of a floating-point number, like a human would do.*

 ## Usage: [around.h](around.h)